kstopa/aws_django/README.md

 ## Go to Load Balancer endpoint

-You should now be able to visit the load balancer endpoint and see a page hit counter.
+You should now be able to visit the load balancer endpoint and see a Ceeties backend working.
 It may take a minute for the load balancer to health check the instance and process requests correctly.

 ## Clean up

 > terraform destroy -var-file="secret.tfvars"

+## License

+This project is a fork of the [AWS Django project](https://github.com/jose-guevarra/aws_django) and adapted for the Ceeties Django application by [OD.C](https://opendev.consulting).
+For additional documentation, see the post [Deploy Django on AWS with Terraform and Ansible](https://dataonfire.medium.com/deploy-django-on-aws-with-terraform-and-ansible-part-1-f2eb49b00753).